intellectivelab/docs.intellectivelab.com/_docs/unity-react/features/case-management/split-case.md

 ---
-title: Split Case Feature
+title: Split a Case Feature
 layout: docs
 category: Unity 7
 ---

 # Description

-Split Case is a feature for creating a case that reuses data from an existing case.
+`Split case` action allows creating a case that reuses data from an existing case.
 The new case can be the same type as the original case, or it can be a different case type.

 Unity supports IBM Case Manager Split Case feature via Unity ICM over UCM Data Provider.

-# How To Split Case
+# How to Split a Case

-Split Case feature in React UI is implemented as a grid action available for Cases resources via a grid's context menu:
+`Split case` in React UI is implemented as a grid action available for Cases resources via a grid's context menu:

 ![context-menu](split-case/images/react-ui-image1.png)